NEM launched itself as a trailblazer in the smart contract and decentralized application landscape in 2015 with great initial success.

 XEM as a Viable Cryptocurrency

 Although the NEM network saw initial success with its launch in 2015, it has drawn many criticisms over its governance and its price has dropped significantly from its January 2018 high of $1.87.
-Currently it is trading at $0.14 and the Foundation is pushing the new blockchain Symbol as its primary focus.

 The XEM coin has little value outside of harvesting (which provides a small source of passive income) and transferring value within the NEM platform.